MCV-2024-C1-Project/Team7/README.md

 Although the code in ``create_histograms.py`` generates the histograms for five different color spaces, the subsequent tasks require the choice of only two color representations.
 In our case, the selected ones have been CIELAB and a combination of RGB and Grayscale.

 #### Method 1: CIELAB
-CIELAB was chosen for its perceptual uniformity, allowing for more accurate color comparisons that align with human vision (as the perceived difference is proportional to the distance in the space).
+[CIELAB](https://en.wikipedia.org/wiki/CIELAB_color_space) was chosen for its perceptual uniformity, allowing for more accurate color comparisons that align with human vision (as the perceived difference is proportional to the distance in the space).

+- __L* Channel__: Represents lightness, ranging from black (0) to white (100), showing the image's intensity without any color information.
+- __a* Channel__: Encodes color information on a red-green axis, where negative values indicate green and positive values indicate red.
+- __b* Channel__: Encodes color information on a blue-yellow axis, with negative values representing blue and positive values representing yellow.

+The following figure represents the decomposition of an image in the three channels in CIELAB.
+The histograms below each channel visualize the distribution of intensity values for the respective components of the image.

 ![Example of the CIELAB channel decomposition of an image](figs/CIELAB_example.png)

 #### Method 2: GRAY and RGB
-In Method 2, we combine Grayscale and RGB representations.
+In Method 2, we combine [Grayscale](https://en.wikipedia.org/wiki/Grayscale) and [RGB](https://en.wikipedia.org/wiki/RGB_color_model) representations.
 Grayscale focuses on intensity, highlighting textures and patterns, while RGB retains essential color information.
 This combination provides a balanced approach, leveraging texture and color details.

+- __Red Channel__: Contains the intensity of red hues in the image.
+Brighter areas represent stronger red content.
+- __Green Channel__: Represents the intensity of green hues, where brighter areas have more green content.
+- __Blue Channel__: Shows the intensity of blue hues.
+Brighter areas indicate stronger blue content.
+- __Grayscale Image__: A representation of the image where all color information is removed, focusing solely on brightness (light and dark areas) across the entire image.

+As before, the figure below shows the RGB channels of an image and its grayscale version.
+The histograms illustrate the distribution of intensity values for each color or grayscale component.

 ![Example of the RGB channel decomposition and grayscale version of an image](figs/RGB_grey_example.png)